Get Help Today(855) 593-1695

 - Thoughts of suicide

-Going cold turkey can encourage withdrawals.
+Going cold turkey will bring on withdrawal symptoms.
 While going cold turkey to live a healthier life is admirable, it can be challenging.
+Often, many return to the substance due to the severity of the withdrawal symptoms.
 Medical treatment can be a beneficial and safe way to recover without the discomfort of withdrawals as patients receive medication and supervision.